 While dried cranberries taste great in these cookies, you could try using fresh cranberries.
 I recommend chopping them up first, then adding about ½-¾ cup to the dough.

-More than likely, if you are finding that your cookies are burning on the bottoms before they have finished cooking in the middle you either have an issue with your cookie sheets or your oven temperature.
+More than likely, if you find that your cookies are burning on the bottoms before they have finished cooking in the middle, you have an issue with your cookie sheets or your oven temperature.

 You can try baking your cookies on two cookie sheets stacked on top of each other to see if that helps.
 I also recommend investing in an oven thermometer to make sure that you are baking at the correct temperature.

 - Room Temperature: store cookies in an airtight container at room temperature for up to 3 days.

 - Freezer: you can freeze both the baked cookies and the unbaked cookie dough.
 As long as the cookies are stored in an airtight container or freezer bag, they will last for up to 2 months.

 - To Bake Cookies from Frozen: you can pull frozen dough balls from the freezer and bake them directly in a preheated oven, adding an extra couple of minutes to the baking time.